-Calculation algorithm for Submission Criteria 1: Patients who were prescribed beta-blocker therapy within a 12-month period when seen in the outpatient setting
+Calculation algorithm for Submission Criteria 1: Patients who were prescribed ACE inhibitor or ARB or ARNI therapy within a 12-month period when seen in the outpatient setting

-- 1. Find the patients who meet the initial population (i.e., the general group of patients that a set of performance measures is designed to address). - 2.
-From the patients within the initial population criteria, find the patients who qualify for the denominator (i.e., the specific group of patients for inclusion in a specific performance measure based on defined criteria).
-Note: in some cases the initial population and denominator are identical. - 3.
-From the patients within the denominator, find the patients who meet the numerator criteria (i.e., the group of patients in the denominator for whom a process or outcome of care occurs).
-Validate that the number of patients in the numerator is less than or equal to the number of patients in the denominator. - 4.
-From the patients who did not meet the numerator criteria, determine if the provider has documented that the patient meets any criteria for exception when denominator exceptions have been specified [for this measure: medical reason(s) (e.g., low blood pressure, fluid overload, asthma, patients recently treated with an intravenous positive inotropic agent, allergy, intolerance, other medical reasons), patient reason(s) (e.g., patient declined, other patient reasons), or system reason(s) (e.g., other reasons attributable to the healthcare system) for not prescribing beta-blocker therapy].
-If the patient meets any exception criteria, they should be removed from the denominator for performance calculation. -- Although the exception cases are removed from the denominator population for the performance calculation, the exception rate (i.e., percentage with valid exceptions) should be calculated and reported along with performance rates to track variations in care and highlight possible areas of focus for QI.
+1. Find the patients who meet the initial population (ie, the general group of patients that a set of performance measures is designed to address).

+2. From the patients within the initial population criteria, find the patients who qualify for the denominator (i.e., the specific group of patients for inclusion in a specific performance measure based on defined criteria).
+Note: in some cases the initial population and denominator are identical.

+3. From the patients within the denominator, find the patients who meet the numerator criteria (i.e., the group of patients in the denominator for whom a process or outcome of care occurs).
+Validate that the number of patients in the numerator is less than or equal to the number of patients in the denominator.

+4. From the patients who did not meet the numerator criteria, determine if the provider has documented that the patient meets any criteria for exception when denominator exceptions have been specified [for this measure: medical reason(s) (e.g., hypotensive patients who are at immediate risk of cardiogenic shock, hospitalized patients who have experienced marked azotemia, allergy, intolerance, other medical reasons), patient reason(s) (e.g., patient declined, other patient reasons), or system reason(s) for not prescribing ACE inhibitor or ARB or ARNI therapy].
+If the patient meets any exception criteria, they should be removed from the denominator population for the performance calculation. --Although the exception cases are removed from the denominator population for the performance calculation, the exception rate (i.e., percentage with valid exceptions) should be calculated and reported along with performance rates to track variations in care and highlight possible areas of focus for QI.